simonsobs/sotodlib/docs/site_pipeline.rst

   # Optional string to be appended to output filename.
   # Will have a "_" before it.
   append: "test"
+  # ManifestDb to store things in
-  manifest_db: "path.sqlite"
+  manifest_db: "file.sqlite"

 Ouput file format
 `````````````````

 The results of ``make_position_match`` are stored in an HDF5 file containing
-two datasets.
+three datasets.
 The datasets are made using the ``ResultSet`` class and can be
 loaded back as such.

 The first dataset is called ``input_data_paths`` and has two columns: